DavidovQC/blog/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 Here you'll find details about my various projects, as well as some writeups of mine.
 I enjoy expounding upon papers that I have read which interest me, going over them at tutorial pace.
 Part of the motivation for starting this blog in the first place is to make necessary improvements on [poly-tikz](https://poly-tikz.com).
 Most of my explanations come with a picture, but drawing beautiful TikZ diagrams has always been quite the chore.
 So I've decided to remdy that, by creating a GUI which is easy to use and makes the work go quicker.
+I also like to write about [data structures and algorithms](https://leetcode.com/) and various books I've read.